2022DNS/DNS-ANDROID/README.md

 # DNS-ANDROID
-Library for android and application example for simple application.
+Library for android and example for simple navigation application.